Keyboard shortcuts

 Session Restore

-When you restart TUICommander and a terminal had an active agent session, a clickable banner appears: “Agent session was active — click to resume.”
+On restart, only terminals that had an active agent session are restored — plain shell tabs are discarded and a fresh terminal is spawned.
+For restored agent tabs, a clickable banner appears: “Agent session was active — click to resume.”
 Clicking the banner sends the agent’s resume command.
 Press Escape or click the x button to dismiss the banner without resuming.

 Terminal output that uses the OSC 8 standard for hyperlinks (e.g., URLs emitted by ls --hyperlink) is supported.
 Clicking an OSC 8 hyperlink opens the URL in your system browser.